Respawn-League/Respawn-Docs/docs/src/league/rules/mediation-process.md

 # Mediation Process
 Notify the staff team about any foreseeable issues.
-In situations where a scheduling issue cannot be resolved between team captains within the rules, a staff member will mediate the process.
-Teams who can meet the 3-day availability expectation will be given preference in these situations.
+In situations where a scheduling issue cannot be resolved between team captains within the rules, a staff member will mediate the process. **Teams who can meet the 3-day availability expectation will be given preference in these situations**.